 - 1. This Issue has been authorized by a resolution passed by our Board of Directors at its meeting held on January 12, 2024. - 2.
 The Shareholders of our Company have authorized this Issue by their Special Resolution passed pursuantto Section 62 (1) (c) of the Companies Act, 2013, at its Extra Ordinary General Meeting held on January 17, 2024, and authorized the Board to take decisions in relation to this Issue. - 3.
-The Company has obtained approval from NSE vide its letter dated [●] to use the name of NSE in this Offer document for listing of equity shares on Emerge Platform of NSE.
+The Company has obtained approval from NSE vide its letter dated May 15, 2024 to use the name of NSE in this Offer document for listing of equity shares on Emerge Platform of NSE.
 NSE is the Designated Stock Exchange. - 4.
 Our Board has approved this Draft Red Herring Prospectus through its resolution dated February 18, 2024. - 5.
+Our Board has approved this Red Herring Prospectus through its resolution dated May 23, 2024. - 6.
 We have also obtained all necessary contractual approvals required for this Issue.
-For further details, refer to the chapter titled "Government and Other Approvals" beginning on page number 295 of this Draft Red Herring Prospectus.
+For further details, refer to the chapter titled "Government and Other Approvals" beginning on page number 311 of this Red Herring Prospectus.